-Sowing the seeds: talking to the Church Leaders, involving Churches Together, identifying people to work together on this exciting project.
-LHC can help with presentations, videos etc and will come to any meetings if invited!
+Talk to Church Leaders, involve Churches Together, identify people to work together on this exciting project.
+Lighthouse Central (LHC) can help with presentations, videos etc and will come to any meetings if invited!

 Think about possible venues for the Lighthouse week and contacts in those venues – we recommend a school and can advise you on what to look for.